Short course: Feminist approaches to workplace conflict

 Course dates

-Please note that each live session runs for 2.5 hours.
+Each live session runs for 2.5 hours.
 There will be optional reflective activities you can do in between each session or at the end of the course.
 We will ask you to do some light reading/reviewing some course content in advance of Sessions 1 and 2.

 Session 1: Understanding conflict from a feminist perspective